-For a long time, members of the OAH and other historians have been concerned about the preservation and access challenges posed by electronic records.
+For a long time, many of us have been searching for ways to meet the challenges posed by electronic records.
 Now, through our work with the San Diego Supercomputer Center, through our new agreement to collaborate with NSF in moving that work forward, and through the InterPARES project, I feel optimistic that the challenges can be met.
-These developments are exciting, and of great potential value to all historians whose research will depend on records created electronically as well as on paper.
+These developments are exciting, and of potential value to archivists everywhere. ❖